mcmahog1/ReadMe_Imputation/README.md

 23638 SNPs.
 In other words about 50% of our SNPs are below this level.

-It is a good idea to remove poorly imputed SNPs as they are unlikely to represent the true genotypic values and a association signal they represent may be unreliable.
+It is a good idea to remove poorly imputed SNPs as they are unlikely to represent the true genotypic values and an association signal they represent may be unreliable.

 ###*Answer 10:*
 head -n 1 results/geno_qc_TMEM18.phased.haps.impute2 | cut -d ' ' -f1-8